RitikSapat02/Login-System-django/README.md

 # Note:
-please add your email address and password in info.py file then only try to run the project else it will give error info.py is located in authentication folder
+please add your email address and password in info.py file then only try to run the project else it will give error info.py is located in login_project folder

 # migrate
 python manage.py makemigrations